pulcher/pulcher.github.io/_posts/2015-05-19-flashing-the-sd-card.md

 ---
 {% include JB/setup %}

-# How to flash you SD card without dedicated Windows 10
+# How to flash you SD card without a dedicated Windows 10 machine

 ## Goal